jvalue/open-data-service-v1/README.md

 `./gradlew run` (Windows users use the `.bat` version)

 which first downloads all required dependencies and then starts the ODS.
-The server should be be running at [http://localhost:8080/ods/api/v1](http://localhost:8080/ods/api/v1).
+The server should be be running at [http://localhost:8080/ods/api/v1](http://localhost:8080/ods/api/v1) and [http://localhost:8080/ods/api/v2](http://localhost:8080/ods/api/v2).

 ## Docker